 payments should be manageable enough so that they can be paid in full and on time each month.

-And lastly, debt should be acquired only for a reason that will ultimately benefit your finances and will enable you to pay back the loan in the future.
+And lastly, loans should be acquired only for a reason that will ultimately benefit your finances and will enable you to pay back the loan in the future.

 So what is bad debt?
 It’s precisely the converse.
-It’s debt that won’t help you grow your wealth in the future.
+They are loans that won’t help you grow your wealth in the future.
 It is more related to instant gratification, getting what you want quickly without having to have the money for it.
 For example, credit cards and all the frivolous things that Americans frequently

 charge up onto credit cards come to mind the fastest.